Der Traumgörge: Synopsis

 It is three years later and Görge now lives in a different village with another woman, Gertraud.
-Gertraud is treated as an outcast by the villagers, some of whom suspect is a witch or in league with the devil.
+Gertraud is treated as an outcast by the villagers, some of whom suspect she is a witch or in league with the devil.
 Görge himself is destitute and in a wretched state.
-However, when the villagers, led by Kaspar, decide to organise a peasants revolt against the landowners, they approach Görge, as the most articulate member of their community, to be their leader.
-At first, Görge is enthusiastic but, when told he must first forsake Gertraud, refuses to leave her side.
+However, when the villagers, led by Kaspar, decide to organise a peasants' revolt against the landowners, they approach Görge, as the most articulate member of their community, to be their leader.
+At first, Görge is enthusiastic, but, when told he must first forsake Gertraud, he refuses to leave her side.
 Marei, who is attracted to Görge, swears revenge.

 Gertraud, deciding she is a burden to Görge, prepares to leave.
-Görge finally realises he loves her and asks her to be his wife.
+Görge finally realises that he loves her and asks her to be his wife.
 Marei, discovering them together, leads the villagers in a frenzied charge on the house, setting it ablaze.
 Görge emerges with Gertraud and, berating the mob, leads her to safety.